neonious/lowrmt-common/README.md

-# lowsync-common
+# lowrmt-common
-Common files shared between lowsync and neonious one on-board IDE
+Common files shared between lowsync and the neonious IDE

 See https://github.com/neonious/lowsync for more information.